 In an effort to collect these debts, Commission personnel have sent letters, telephoned, and/or made personal contact with the debtors.
 In addition, those debtors who have reached bad debt status have been referred to the S.C.
 Department of Revenue for collection through the Set Off Debt Program and Governmental Enterprise Accounts Receivable Collections (GEAR) Program.
 The current amount of penalty due may differ from the judgment amount as a result of partial payments or accrual of additional penalty.
 Since the last update, some taxpayers may have resolved their debts listed below and may be in the process of being removed from this list.

-Any person or entity appearing in this list may contact the Commission to make arrangements for payment by calling (803)253-4192 or writing the State Ethics Commission at 5000 Thurmond Mall, Suite 250, Columbia, S.C.
-29201.
+Any person or entity appearing in this list may contact the Commission to make arrangements for payment by calling (803) 253-4192 or writing the State Ethics Commission at 201 Executive Center Drive, Suite 150, Columbia, S.C.
+29210.

 Click the debtors' list link to view the most current debtors.